jeevanng/Plant-Watering-Schedule/readme.md

     assert len(data) == 2
 ```

 I have created a test_data.json file, to store the information without altering the originals.
-I change the assertions, according to what data is in the .json file, and which variables I am testing.
+I change the assertions according to what data is in the .json file, and which variables I am testing.
 I will comment out the remove testing part and vice versa, to test each function separately.

 # Design Help Documentation